Nykaa CFO Arvind Agarwal resigns

 Arvind Agarwal, CFO of Nykaa, will leave the company on November 25 to pursue other opportunities in digital and start-up space, the company said in a regulatory filing.

 Arvind Agarwal said: “It has been great to be a part of the incredible Nykaa journey thus far.

-All my learning & experiences to date, have set me up for pursuing different personal growth opportunities

-in the digital economy and start-up space.
-I wish Nykaa the very best for the growth path ahead and will always
+All my learning & experiences to date, have set me up for pursuing different personal growth opportunities in the digital economy and start-up space.
+I wish Nykaa the very best for the growth path ahead and will always be a part of the Nykaa Family.”

-Falguni Nayar, Founder and Chairperson, Nykaa said: “Arvind deserves kudos for the critical role he has

-played in Nykaa’s emergence as a listed and profitable start-up.
-While we do regret losing him, we are
+Falguni Nayar, Founder and Chairperson, Nykaa said: “Arvind deserves kudos for the critical role he has played in Nykaa’s emergence as a listed and profitable start-up.
+While we do regret losing him, we are conscious of his personal dreams, and wish him all the luck.”

-The Company is in the process of appointing a new CFO and shall inform the stock exchanges once the
+The company is in the process of appointing a new CFO and shall inform the stock exchanges once the

 new CFO joins, said Nykaa.